nopperl/build-scripts/guides/build-triton-and-pytorch-from-source-with-conda-cuda.md

 ## Build Pytorch (Option 1)

-With Triton built, it is now possible to build Pytorch from sources.
+With Triton built, it is now possible to build Pytorch from source.
 Can be skipped if the prebuilt packages have already been installed above.

     cd /scratch/pytorch

+Install the requirements:

+    pip install -r requirements.txt

 Optionally build Pytorch using the new ABI: